HISTORY OF BASTILLE DAY

 This document was heavily influenced by Thomas Jefferson who worked on writing it with General Lafayette.
 Lafayette had come to America to aid in the American Revolutionary War in 1777.
 It was influenced by Jefferson’s other writings including the American Declaration of Independence, and itself inspired the later 1948 United Nations Universal Declaration of Human Rights.
 As the Declaration of Independence led later to the writing of the American Constitution, so too did the Declaration of the Rights of Man and of the Citizen lead to the writing of a constitution for France.

 Bastille Day, or La Fête Nationale, the National Celebration or simply Le Quatorze Juillet, the fourteenth of July has been celebrated for over two hundred years in Paris, except during the German occupation during WWII when it was led by General Charles de Gaulle in London.
 Even in my little town in Colorado, French ex-pats — and their Francophile American friends — dine on fine cuisine and lift a glass of wine to celebrate.
-My local favorite French bistro, La Baguette has a 3-course gourmet dinner!
+My local favorite French bistro, La Baguette has a 3-gourmet dinner!

 The French say “Vive la France!”
 How do you celebrate la fête du 14-Juillet?